Ensure a smooth transition from the classroom to the exam room

 Former students suggest you prepare as much as you can, demonstrate a willingness to learn and accept feedback with grace.

 Rotations present a prime opportunity to learn about every aspect of providing care, from clinical tasks to department protocols and electronic medical records.
-They also give students the chance to make lasting connections that could eventually lead to a residency placement.
+They also give students the chance to make lasting connections that, with particular success, could eventually lead to a residency placement.

 What to bring